 Can you reverse cellular senescence once it has started?

-Current evidence suggests senescence is largely irreversible at the cellular level, which is why the field focuses on removal (senolytics) rather than reversal.
-However, a 2022 study in Nature Aging by the Bhatt lab at Stanford showed that partial epigenetic reprogramming using Yamanaka factors could reduce senescence markers in aged mouse tissues by approximately 50%.
+Senescence is largely irreversible at the cellular level, which is why the field focuses on removal (senolytics) rather than reversal.
+However, a 2022 study in Nature Aging from the Izpisua Belmonte lab at the Salk Institute (Browder et al.) showed that long-term partial reprogramming with Yamanaka factors produced rejuvenating effects in tissues like the kidney and skin in aging mice, reverting the epigenetic clock and lowering the expression of genes tied to inflammation and senescence.
 This approach is experimental and carries cancer risk.

 What is the most important hallmark of aging to target first?